-Through this Stage 1 subject, students will develop the skills of listening, speaking, reading, and writing, and information and communication technologies to create and engage effectively with a range of spoken, written, visual, and multimodal texts in the target language of Spanish.
+Through these Stage 1 and Stage 2 subjects, students will develop the skills of listening, speaking, reading, and writing, and information and communication technologies to create and engage effectively with a range of spoken, written, visual, and multimodal texts in the target language of Spanish.
 Through their language studies, students will develop and apply linguistic and intercultural knowledge, understanding, and skills.